 Treatment For Narcissistic Depression

 Treating both narcissistic and depressive symptoms is critical.
-This can be done through a number of therapies, including cognitive behavioral therapy (CBT), which is a structured therapy that helps people adjust thinking patterns and make behavioral changes.
 It’s worth noting that there is no medication that treats narcissism; however, medications for depression (such as SSRIs) may alleviate depressive symptoms, making it more possible to address narcissistic ones.

 Barriers to Treatment for Those With NPD